solana-developers/program-examples/tokens/token-2022/transfer-hook/account-data-as-seed/anchor/readme.md

 );
 ```

-The counter PDA in this case i created in the initialize hook.
-If you want this
+Note that the counter account is derived from the owner of the token account and
+needs to be initialized before doing a transfer.
+In the case of this example we
+initialize the counter account when we initialize the extra account metas.
+So we
+will only have a counter PDA for the owner of the token account that called that
+function.
+If you want to have a counter account for every token account for your
-to work for every account you need to add some function on your website to
+mint out there you will need to have some functionality to create these PDAs
-create this account before hand probably.
+before hand.
+There could be a button on your dapp to sign up for a counter that
+creates this PDA account and from then on the users can use this counter token.